Software Engineering: A Modern Approach

 Brooks described the following essential difficulties:

-1. Complexity: Of all human-made constructions, software stands out as one of the most intricate and complex.
-Even traditional engineering constructs, like satellites, nuclear power plants, or rockets, are increasingly relying on software.
+Complexity: Of all human-made constructions, software stands out as one of the most intricate and complex.
+Even traditional engineering constructs, such as satellites, nuclear power plants, or rockets, are increasingly relying on software.

-2. Conformity: Software must adapt continuously to its ever-changing environment.
-For instance, changes in tax legislation require prompt adaptations by related software.
+Conformity: Software must adapt continuously to its ever-changing environment.
+For instance, changes in tax legislation require prompt adaptations in related software.
 This level of adaptability is not required in other fields like Physics, where natural laws do not change due to human decisions.

-3. Changeability: There is constant pressure for software to evolve and incorporate new features.
-In fact, the more successful a software, the more it is likely to attract requests for modifications.
+Changeability: There is constant pressure for software to evolve and incorporate new features.
+In fact, the more successful a software product is, the more likely it is to attract requests for modifications.

-4. Invisibility: It is inherently challenging to visualize the size and effort required to create software due to its abstract nature.
+Invisibility: It is inherently challenging to visualize the structure and complexity of software due to its abstract nature.

-Challenges (2), (3), and (4) are exclusive to software systems; they do not exist in other engineering products, at least not with the same intensity.
+Challenges (2), (3), and (4) are largely exclusive to software systems; they do not exist in other engineering products, at least not with the same intensity.
 When environmental laws change, car manufacturers have years to comply with the new legislation.
 Also, cars, once manufactured, do not usually receive new functionalities.
-Furthermore, a car’s physical properties, such as weight, height, width, seats, and shape, facilitate valuation by consumers.
+Furthermore, a car’s physical properties, such as weight, height, width, number of seats, and shape, facilitate evaluation by consumers.

-Software development also faces accidental difficulties, but they can be solved by developers given adequate training and access to existing technologies and resources.
-Examples of such difficulties include an IDE that frequently crashes, a compiler with cryptic error messages, a framework missing documentation, or a web application with a confusing interface.
+Software development also faces accidental difficulties, but these can be addressed by developers given adequate training and access to existing technologies and resources.
+Examples of such difficulties include an IDE that frequently crashes, a compiler with cryptic error messages, a framework lacking documentation, or a web application with a confusing interface.

 1.2 Topics of Study

 To present the topics of study in software engineering, we refer to the Guide to the Software Engineering Body of Knowledge, also known as the SWEBOK (link).
 This comprehensive report is organized by the IEEE Computer Society, an internationally recognized scientific society.
 It is crafted with the expertise of multiple researchers and industry professionals.
-The aim of the report is to document and compile the body of knowledge indicative of the field we now recognize as Software Engineering.
+The aim of the report is to document and compile the body of knowledge that is representative of the field we now recognize as software engineering.

 The SWEBOK defines the following key areas of Software Engineering: